Breanna Stewart: U18

 Stewart was named to the USA Basketball U-18 team.
 She joined future UConn teammates Moriah Jefferson and Morgan Tuck on the 12-player squad that competed in the 2012 FIBA Americas U-18 National Championship, held in August 2012, in Puerto Rico.
 Stewart was the youngest, and only high school player, on the 2011 USA Women's Pan American Games team, but was the player with the most international experience on the team.
 The team started by winning their first four games with margins of victory of 40 points or more.
 This set up the championship game against Brazil.
 The team from Brazil started strong, and held a double-digit lead early in the game.
 After scoring only seven points in the first quarter, the team scored 21 or more in the next three quarters and reclaimed the lead.
 The USA won 71–47 to claim the gold medal.

 Stewart was awarded the MVP trophy as the best player in the FIBA Americas U18 competition.

-2013 U19 – Lithuania
+2013 U19

 Stewart, along with teammates Moriah Jefferson and Morgan Tuck, were three of the twelve players selected to be on the team representing the US at the U19 World Championship for Women held in Klaipėda and Panevėžys, Lithuania, in July 2013.

 Stewart was named the USA Basketball Female Athlete of the Year for the second time.
 Only five other players have won this award more than once, Teresa Edwards, Lisa Leslie, Cheryl Miller, Dawn Staley and Diana Taurasi, and none have accomplished this at so young an age.
 Stewart helped the US to a 9–0 record in the 2013 FIBA U19 World Championship, leading to a gold medal for the team and MVP honors for Stewart.